EvotecIT/PSEventViewer/README.md

   - Added -RecordID parameter (currently it only works with LogName + RecordID, you can't use any other parameters with RecordID as it will take LogName + RecordID anyways and crash if it's not there)

 - 0.50
-  - Version that worked fine :-)
+  - A version that worked fine :-)

 ### Example for -RecordID (added in 0.51)

-There is huge difference if you ask for `-RecordID` in `FilterXML` and when you do post-processing of it via Where { }.
-And by huge difference I mean really huge one.
-Depending on amount of Event ID's stored that you query for... it maye take minutes or even hours to get a single RecordID.
+There is a huge difference if you ask for `-RecordID` in `FilterXML` a and when you do post-processing of it via Where { }.
+And by the huge difference I mean a really huge one.
+Depending on amount of Event ID's stored a that you query for... it may take minutes or even hours to get a single RecordID.
 Since -FilterHashTable doesn't allow `RecordID` as parameter, nor `Get-WinEvent` doesn't have the `-RecordID` directly ... one has to use `FilterXML`, which as you can see below speed up the search from `6+ minutes to 141 milliseconds`.

 ```powershell
 Clear-Host